KxSystems/docs/docs/cloud/azure/architecture.md

 _Lift and shift your kdb+ plants to the cloud and leverage virtual machines (VM) with storage_

 ??? tip "This classic approach relies on the existing license.
-To benefit more from the cloud technology, migrate to KX Insights."
+To benefit more from the cloud technology, migrate to kdb Insights."

-    KX Insights provides a range of tools to build, manage and deploy kdb+ applications in the cloud.
-It supports interfaces for deployment and common ‘Devops’ orchestration tools such as Docker, Kubernetes, Helm, etc. It supports integrations with major cloud logging services.
-It provides a kdb+ native REST client, Kurl, to authenticate and interface with other cloud services.
-KX Insights also provides kdb+ native support for reading from Azure Blog Storage, and a packaging utility, QPacker to build and deploy kdb+ applications to the cloud.
-By taking advantage of KX Insights’ suite of tools, developers can quickly and easily create new and integrate existing kdb+ applications on Microsoft Azure.
+    kdb Insights provides a range of tools to build, manage and deploy kdb+ applications in the cloud.
+It supports interfaces for deployment and common ‘Devops’ orchestration tools such as Docker, Kubernetes, Helm, and others.
+It supports integrations with major cloud logging services.
+It provides a kdb+ native REST client; Kurl, to authenticate and interface with other cloud services. kdb Insights also provides kdb+ native support for reading from Azure Blog Storage, and a packaging utility, QPacker to build and deploy kdb+ applications to the cloud.
+By taking advantage of kdb Insights’ suite of tools, developers can quickly and easily create new and integrate existing kdb+ applications on Microsoft Azure.

     **Deployment**